 μ=m1m2m1+m2 (Equation 2)

-From equation 1, the frequency is proportional to the strength of the spring and inversely proportional to the masses of the objects.
-Thus, C–H, N–H, and O–H bonds have higher stretching frequencies than C–C and C–O bonds.
+From Equation 1, the frequency is proportional to the strength of the spring and inversely proportional to the masses of the objects.
+Thus, C–H, N–H, and O–H bonds have higher stretching frequencies than C–C and C–O bonds, as hydrogen is a light atom.
 Double and triple bonds can be considered as stronger springs, so a C–O double bond has a higher stretching frequency than a C–O single bond.
 Infrared light is electromagnetic radiation with wavelengths ranging from 700 nm to 1 mm, which is consistent with the relative bond strengths.
-When a molecule absorbs infrared light with frequency that equals the natural vibrational frequency of a covalent bond, the energy from infrared radiation produces an increase in the amplitude of the bond vibration.
+When a molecule absorbs infrared light with a frequency that equals the natural vibrational frequency of a covalent bond, the energy from the radiation produces an increase in the amplitude of the bond vibration.
+If the electronegativities (the tendency to attract electrons) of the two atoms in a covalent bond are very different, a charge separation occurs that results in a dipole moment.For example, in a C–O double bond (a carbonyl group), the electrons spend more time around the oxygen atom than the carbon atom because oxygen is more electronegative than carbon.
+Hence, there is a net dipole moment resulting in a partial negative charge on oxygen and a partial positive charge on carbon.
+On the other hand, a symmetrical alkyne does not have a net dipole moment because the two individual dipole moments on each side cancel each other.
 The intensity of the infrared absorption is proportional to the change in the dipole moment when the bond stretches or compresses.
 Hence, a carbonyl group stretch will show an intense band in the IR, and a symmetrical internal alkyne will show a small, if not invisible, band for stretching of the C–C triple bond (Figure 1).
 Table 1 shows some characteristic absorption frequencies.
+Figure 2 shows the IR spectrum of a Hantzsch ester.
+Notice the peak at 3343 cm-1 for the N–H single bond and the peak at 1695 cm-1 for the carbonyl groups.
+In this experiment, the ATR sampling technique is used, where the infrared light reflects off the sample that is in contact with an ATR crystal multiple times.
+Typically, materials with a high refractive index are used, such as germanium and zinc selenide.
+This method enables one to directly examine solid or liquid analytes without further preparation.

 Procedure: